Running an event

 One of the most important things you need to do is book your venue.
 Council staff will assess your request and will contact you to confirm your booking.
 We may also contact you for further details or with additional requirements (e.g. if your event requires a resource consent).

 If you are organising a major event, we can also assign a Case Manager to help guide you through Council requirements - give us a call on 0800 746 467 to arrange this.

 If you want to close a road or part of a road you will need to apply for a temporary road closure.
 The law requires road closures to be advertised in the papers at least six weeks before your event, so you must lodge your application with council at least eight weeks before your event.

 Health and safety for both event organisers and the public is one of Council's top priorities.
-Depending on the size and nature of your event, we may require you to complete a Health and Safety plan.
+Depending on the size and nature of your event, we may require you to complete a Safety Management Plan.
 If a plan is required, we will contact you about this as part of the booking process.

 Your event will need to comply with the requirements of the Public Safety Bylaw - this bylaw specifies rules around a range of different public safety issues (e.g. fire, structures, animals, signage, food hygeiene etc).
 Please read the bylaw and call us on 07 884 0060 if you have any questions about the rules/requirements.

 We also recommend you contact local emergency services to advise them of your event.

 If your event involves fire (including chinese lanterns), you will need to check the fire season.
 During a restricted fire season you will require a fire permit; whether or not a permit can be issued will depend on the fire danger.
 If you will be lighting fireworks we recommend advising neighbours about the event and the noise effects.

 WorkSafe New Zealand also have a code of practice for outdoor pyrotechnic displays.